 Subject Detail Delegated by: Delegated to: Regeneration - Business Centres: Day-to-day Management / Fees & Charges To manage and control the Centres and all lettings and licences, including: (a) Annual rent review - to set rent annually, any change to be limited to plus or minus 10% of the preceding year's level, unless first approved by the Executive Committee; (b) To secure new lettings in times of decreased demand, to agree a rent-free period and/or a period of reduced rent up to 20% of the current year's levy, judged on a case by case basis; (c) To maximise income from new lettings in times of increased demand, to increase rents by up to 20% of the current year's levy, judged on a case by case basis; (d) To agree a period of reduced rent for specific licensees in response to evidence of hardship, from time to time during their tenancy, judged on a case by case basis.
 Exec Head of Planning & Regeneration, Business Centres Manager and Economic Development Manager, following consultation with the Portfolio Holder Secretarial Services Following consultation with the Portfolio Holder, to set fees annually, limited to plus or minus 10% of the preceding year's level unless first approved by the Executive Committee.
 To agree a discounted rate for bulk orders, judged on a case-by-case basis.
 Executive Head of Planning & Regeneration, Business Centres Manager and Economic Development Manager Regeneration - Redditch Market: Day-to-day Management To deal with the day-to-day management of the Redditch Market including the letting of stalls, kiosks and pitches.
-Exec Executive Director - Planning, Regeneration,
+Exec Head of Planning & Regeneration

-Page 136 Agenda Item 5 CONSTITUTION - PART 5 - TABLE 5.08 - PIg & Regen
+Page 130 Agenda Item 5 CONSTITUTION - PART 5 - TABLE 5.08 - PIg & Regen

-Regulatory, Housing Services/ Head of Planning & Regeneration Fees & Charges The setting of fees / rents as published in the "Fees and Charges" booklet, or as agreed by the Executive Committee.
-Executive Committee Executive Director - Planning, Regeneration, Regulatory, Housing Services/ Head of Planning & Regeneration Refund of Fees To deal with the refund of fees / rents due to inclement weather or, in other exceptional circumstances.
-Executive Committee Executive Director - Planning, Regeneration, Regulatory, Housing Services/ Head of Planning & Regeneration, in consultation with Chief Executive or Head of Resources Disruption Discount To apply discounts to Redditch Market stall fees in cases where significant disruption to trading is experienced, up to a maximum of 50% of the otherwise applicable fee.
+Fees & Charges The setting of fees / rents as published in the "Fees and Charges" booklet, or as agreed by the Executive Committee.
+Executive Committee Head of Planning & Regeneration Refund of Fees To deal with the refund of fees / rents due to inclement weather or, in other exceptional circumstances.
+Executive Committee Head of Planning & Regeneration, in consultation with Chief Executive or Head of Resources Disruption Discount To apply discounts to Redditch Market stall fees in cases where significant disruption to trading is experienced, up to a maximum of 50% of the otherwise applicable fee.
 Executive Committee Head of Planning & Regeneration Charity Stalls To allocate up to two stalls per day free of charge to charitable / not for profit organisations when stalls are not required by licensed or casual traders.
 Executive Committee Head of Planning & Regeneration

-Page 137 Agenda Item 5 CONSTITUTION - PART 5 - TABLE 5.08 - PIg & Regen
+Page 131 Agenda Item 5 CONSTITUTION - PART 5 - TABLE 5.08 - PIg & Regen